kaylagordon/birthday-calendar-ui/README.md

 Pull down the [API repo](https://github.com/turingschool-examples/birthday-calendar-api).
 Set up instructions are in that repository's README.

 Do *not* nest this inside your front-end repository.

+Run `node server.js` to start up the server.

 ### Iteration 1